oat-sa/taohub-articles/forge/use-complex-search-api.md

 Gateway :
 ---------

-gateway is the highter component of complex search.<br/>
+gateway is the higher component of complex search.<br/>

 It provide query builder and it execute query using default database driver.